code-dot-org/dance-party/README.md

 ### Publishing a new version

-To publish a new version, the following sequence should work:
+To publish a new version, the following command should work:
 ```
-npm preversion
 npm version 1.0.4
-npm postversion
 ```
 With `1.0.4` replaced by the new version number that should be published.

 Note: make sure you are logged into `npm` first.
-If not, the `npm version` step may fail with a misleading `E404` error.
+If not, the command may fail with a misleading `E404` error.
+You can see if you're logged in with `npm whoami`, and if not logged in, can can use `npm login`.